burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 `f<T>(T&& arg) => f<Z>(Z& && arg) => f(Z& arg)` (see rule (3))

-If argument `arg` is RValue reference with type `Z&&` the function will be deduced:
+If argument `arg` is an RValue reference with type `Z&&` the function will be deduced:

 `f<T>(T&& arg) => f<Z>(Z&& && arg) => f(Z&& arg)` (see rule (4))